kiriaze/code-syntax/README.md

 ```

-CSS
+## CSS
-    No underscores, camelcasing, or double hyphens - umm did people forget proper naming conventions specific to each language?
+  - No underscores, camelcasing, or double hyphens - umm did people forget proper naming conventions specific to each language?
-        Although I would prefer using camelcasing over many hypens
+    - Although I would prefer using camelcasing over many hypens
-    Scss only, less sucks donkey dick.
+  - Scss only, less sucks donkey dick.
-    Minimal ID's, primarily for main elements, e.g. header,nav, main, footer, and for js manipulation.
+  - Minimal ID's, primarily for main elements, e.g. header,nav, main, footer, and for js manipulation.
-    Placeholders galore. ( % incase you didn't know )
+  - Placeholders galore. ( % incase you didn't know )
-    Prefix free, of source files. ( let your compiler handle that jazz )
+  - Prefix free, of source files. ( let your compiler handle that jazz )
-    No super nesting, 3 levels deep - max.
+  - No super nesting, 3 levels deep - max.
-    Tabs people, make code readable. ( In other words, 4 spaces instead of 2 )
+  - Tabs people, make code readable. ( In other words, 4 spaces instead of 2 )

 Space out your shit.
 Example:
 * Space out your shit.
 Example:
 ```
-    // css
+    // css - 1 space after selector name, 1 tab per property
     .some-element {
         width: 80%;
         margin: 0 auto;
     }

-    // js
-    if ( $( '.some-element' ).length ) {
+    // js - see the spaces? get some glasses then. if ( $( '.some-element' ).length ) {
         console.log('foo');
     }

-    // php
+    // php - ditto
     if ( isset( $someElement ) ) {
         print_r($someElement);
     }